Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics

 \subsection{Evolution of Transmissibility}

 We investigate evolution in the spatial host–consumer ecosystem through simulation and analytic discussion.
 If the transmissibility $\tau$ is made a heritable trait, passed from a consumer to its offspring with some chance of mutation, what effect will natural selection have on the consumer population?
 Figure~\ref{fig:minmax-6apr2011}(A) shows the average, minimum and maximum values of the transmissibility $\tau$ observed in a population over time.
 The average $\tau$ tends to a quasi-steady-state value dependent on the host growth rate $g$ and the consumer death rate $v$; if the simulation is started with $\tau$ set to below this value, the average $\tau$ will increase, and likewise, the average $\tau$ will decrease if the consumer population is initialized with $\tau$ over the quasi-steady-state value.
-Even when the average $\tau$ has achieved its quasi-steady-state value, the population displays a wide spread of transmissibilities whose extremes fluctuate over time \cite{werfel2004}.
+Even when the average $\tau$ has achieved its quasi-steady-state value, the population displays a wide spread of transmissibilities whose extremes fluctuate over time~\cite{werfel2004}.

 In a well-mixed ecosystem, the average $\tau$ of the population will tend to 1, maximizing the reproductive rate of the individual consumer.
+This occurs because each consumer on average experiences the same environment as any other, and thus has the same number of hosts available to reproduce into.
+A consumer with a higher $\tau$ has a higher reproduction rate and therefore evolutionary dominance up to the highest possible value, 1.
 The observation of a quasi-steady-state value below 1 is an important result.
-This is the first breakdown of the mean-field approximation, and it indicates the inapplicability of traditional assumptions about fitness optimization, with implications for the origins of reproductive restraint, communication-based altruism and social behaviors in general \cite{rauch2002, rauch2003, werfel2004, aguiar2004, rauch2006, goodnight2008}.
+This is the first breakdown of the mean-field approximation, and it indicates the inapplicability of traditional assumptions about fitness optimization, with implications for the origins of reproductive restraint, communication-based altruism and social behaviors in general~\cite{rauch2002, rauch2003, werfel2004, aguiar2004, rauch2006, goodnight2008}.

-To gain insight into the upper and lower extremes seen in Figure~\ref{fig:minmax-6apr2011}(A), we study the simpler case of fixed $\tau$.
-We fill the lattice with hosts and inject a single consumer with a selected value of $\tau$; then, we observe how long the descendants of that consumer persist as a function of $\tau$.
-The consumer population does not persist when $\tau$ is either too low or too high.
-Figure~\ref{fig:survival-probability-v0p2-g0p1} shows the probability that a consumer strain will survive for a substantial length of time (2000 generations) after injection into a lattice filled with hosts.
-This probability is hump-shaped, with an asymmetric plateau bounded above and below by cutoffs.